adtools/clib2/README.md

 The library supports floating point math, which, for the 68k platform, is limited to IEEE single and double precision or M68881 inline math.
 There is no support for the fast floating point (FFP) format or exclusive IEEE single precision.
 You either get double precision (IEEE math) or extended precision (M68881 inline math).
 What it is that you get is determined at compile time.
 Use the `IEEE_FLOATING_POINT_SUPPORT` preprocessor symbol to activate IEEE math code and the `M68881_FLOATING_POINT_SUPPORT` symbol for M68881 inline math.

-For the PowerPC platform, the library uses code borrowed from *fdlibm 5.3*, which is a portable library of arithmetic functions developed by Sun Microsystems which, for example, is also used within the Java platform.
+For the PowerPC platform, the library uses code borrowed from <a href="http://www.netlib.org/fdlibm/">fdlibm 5.3</a>, which is a portable library of arithmetic functions developed by Sun Microsystems which, for example, is also used within the Java platform.

 ## What does it not do?